Discover the most beautiful beaches in the world.

 Navagio means shipwreck, and the beach got its name from one that occurred in 1980 when a Freightliner ran aground on the island of Zakynthos.
 That ship, whatever way it’s cargo, was left behind by its occupants and is still there getting busied under deposits of limestone gravel.

 Around April 2019 this beach was reopened to the public but with rules.
 But has rules ever hampered enjoyment at beaches?
 The beach is enclosed in the ring of a hill, it’s is a cove.
 In that semicircle of the hill there is the sand of the beach and on it is rusting brown hull of a ship.
 Visitors take boat rides into the cove to enjoy their holiday.
 The dark past of that beach does nothing to its beauty.

 10. Tulum Riviera Maya, Mexico

 Here is one of the most interesting places on Earth according to Flashacademy.
 What makes the Tulum Riviera Maya beach stand out in this lineup is that visitors get to learn new things while having fun.
 And what’d they say about all play no work?
 Well, nothing yet.
-And that’s why we are doing at Travelguidea.
+And that’s why we are doing it at Travelguidea.
 The Riviera Maya is a tourist district south of Cancun, Mexico.
 Some of the attractions to this beach include snorkeling, jet skiing, scuba diving, swimming with dolphins, and sailing.

 But what sets Tulum apart from the other beautiful beaches is the proximity to some of the most fascinating Mayan ruins in the city of Mexico.
-Visitors get to see the ruins of an ancient walled city, feel the past come alive in the present while enjoying the environment.
+Visitors get to see the ruins of an ancient walled city, and feel the past come alive in the present while enjoying the environment.
 Tulum leaves visitors feeling exhilarated at the depth of memories in Mexico.
 We’d like to say this beach will rub off you, you can’t help it.